juhasev/sample-ninja-help/panel-health.md

 Click on the blue filter -icon on the top right corner to filter by **Sub Panels** and or time range.

 ### Note about caching
-> Many of these feature uses advanced caching on the server side.
+> We use advanced caching on the server side.
 This cache time is on average about 2 hours.
 For example if you deleted 1000 panelists it would takes on average two hours for those changed to be reflected on the charts.